 Many factors can affect your sense of body image.
 Here are a few examples;

 - Looking at ‘perfect’, idealised bodies in the media.
-There are beautiful, attractive (often digitally altered) images of men and women at every turn – on social media, on TV, in films, on the front of magazines – they are almost impossible to avoid unless you run away and live in isolation (not ideal).
+There are beautiful (often digitally altered) images of men and women at every turn – on social media, on TV, in films, on the front of magazines – they are almost impossible to avoid unless you run away and live in isolation (not ideal).

 - Listening to comments, often from family and peers, about your appearance or that of others.
 It is easy to start applying the same way of thinking when judging your own appearance.
+The more we talk about appearances, the more weight we place on their importance.
+Appearance-talk is absolutely everywhere – from our own homes to school to TV to social media – this means that people can get into the habit of always talking about how people look and in turn thinking and talking about how we ourselves look.

 - How often we compare ourselves to others.
 This can be damaging to our body image as it can lead to negative thoughts about ourselves, if we feel someone else has something that we don’t.